 One of the unique features of the new SI sensor is its liquefaction detection capability.
-Using measured acceleration time histories, occurrence of liquefaction is estimated [6].
+Using measured acceleration time histories, occurrence of liquefaction is estimated [4].
 Studying the characteristics of the acceleration records from the liquefied sites in Japan and the United States, the following conditions were employed to judge the occurrence of liquefaction:

-- 1) PGA is larger than 100 cm/s, - 2) SI is larger than 20 cm/s, - 3) the estimated maximum displacement D $(D=2SI^2/PGA)$ is larger than 10 cm, - 4) the estimated predominant period T by the zero-crossing method is larger than 2.0 seconds.

-If all the above conditions are satiffied by recorded horizontal accelerations, an alarm signal of liquefaction is issured.
+1) PGA is larger than 100 cm/s2, 2) SI is larger than 20 cm/s, 3) the estimated maximum displacement D ($D=2SI^2/PGA$) is larger than 10 cm, 4) the estimated predominant period T by the zero-crossing method is larger than 2.0 s.
+If all these conditions are satisfied by recorded horizontal accelerations, an alarm signal of liquefaction is issued.

-4. DEVELOPMENT OF NEW REAL-TIME DISASTER MITIGATION SYSTEM: SUPREME
+4. NEW REAL-TIME DISASTER MITIGATION SYSTEM: SUPREME

-The replacement of the exsisting SI sensors to the new SI sensors started 1997 and will end in 2007.
+The replacement of the existing SI sensors to the new SI sensors started 1997 and will end in 2007.
 By July 2001, the number of new SI sensors will reach 1,800.
-When this replacement is completed, the operational status of all the about 3,700 district regulators (Fig. 6), e.g., gas pressure and regulator shutoff/open status, can be monitored as well as SI, PGA, and liquefaction alarm.
-Tokyo Gas started the system design of SUPREME as an enhanced realtime earthquake monitoring and damage assessment tool.
+When this replacement is completed, the operational status of all the about 3,700 district regulators (Fig. 2(b)), e.g., gas pressure and regulator shutoff/open status, can be monitored as well as SI, PGA, and liquefaction alarm.
+Tokyo Gas started the system design of SUPREME as an enhanced real-time earthquake monitoring and damage assessment tool.
 The actual operation of SUPREME is planned to start from July 2001.